Camden, Rockport & Lincolnville

 Where to Stay in Camden, Rockport and Lincolnville

 The Samoset Resort is one of MidCoast Maine’s favorite year-round hotels.
-In Camden, Rockport and Lincolnville, you also have your choice of many fantastic inns and B&Bs, including the Camden Windward House, Captain Swift Inn, Camden Maine Stay Inn, Victorian By the Sea, Lord Camden Inn and the Camden Riverhouse Hotel.
+In Camden, Rockport and Lincolnville, you also have your choice of many fantastic inns and bed and breakfasts, including the Captain Swift Inn, Camden Maine Stay Inn, Victorian By the Sea, Lord Camden Inn and the Camden Riverhouse Hotel.
 Want a cozy cabin in the mountains?
 Check out Point Lookout Resort.
 Glenmoor By The Sea is popular with families looking for the perfect spot to relax and the Lincolnville Motel offers comfort with a vintage feel.
 There are too many great places to stay to name them all!

 Restaurants in Camden, Rockport and Lincolnville

 Looking for a place to eat in Camden?
 You’re in luck.
-The Hartstone Inn’s restaurant is highly regarded for fine-dining and cooking classes, Peter Ott’s on the Water serves up seafood, classic comfort nibbles and burgers, and the Waterfront boast the best views in Camden on their harborside deck.
+The Hartstone Inn’s restaurant is highly regarded for fine-dining, Peter Ott’s on the Water serves up seafood, classic comfort nibbles and burgers, and the Waterfront boast the best views in Camden on their harborside deck.

-In Lincolnville, visit Chez Michel or McLaughlin’s Lobster Shack for great seafood in unpretentious settings.
+In Lincolnville, visit McLaughlin’s Lobster Shack for great seafood in unpretentious settings.
 The Lincolnville General Store offers delicious snacks and quick meals perfect for picnics.